jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/JavaScript cheat sheet.md

 */
 ```

-- import a type, and define a repeatable type
+- import a type and give it an alias

 ```js
 /** @typedef {import('fruit/types').Apple} apple */